 Create a top-level sandbox management group to allow users to immediately experiment with Azure.
 Users can then experiment with resources that might not yet be allowed in production environments.
 The sandbox provides isolation from your development, test, and production environments.
-For further guidance about the top-level sandbox management group, review the implementation guidelines.

 Use a dedicated service principal name (SPN) to execute management group management operations, subscription management operations, and role assignment.
 Using an SPN reduces the number of users who have elevated rights and follows least-privilege guidelines.

 User Access AdministratorAzure role at the root management group scope (